pabloferg/gcloud-skyscanner-api/README.md

 ![Screenshot](gcloud-skyscanner/assets/images/webvsapi.png)

-Before you continue, be aware that th Google CLoud Platform components used in this project are **billable**, so you could have some costs.
+Before you continue, be aware that the Google Cloud components used in this project are **billable**, so you could have some costs.
 If you are a new user you should get some welcome credits, so don't worry at the beginning.

 ### Architecture